 Rick’s publications include Xaviera Hollander’s “The Happy Hooker” and Eric Kollen’s “Boys Tales”, aswell as David Birne’s “How Music Works”.

 At the moment Rick is working on some interesting projects for several clients.
 Projects about portraits, travel, landscapes, architecture, culture, timelapse photography and DSLR cinematography, but also, of course, and certainly not the least, his Male Art Photography.
-Also, there are plans on releasing a photo book around that subject.
+Rick has exhibitions in real life, online, and also sells some of his work as NFT’s, the digital version of art.

 For more information about Rick’s work or for new assignments & bookings or if you are interested in buying one of his artworks, please contact him at this email address.